 During the pandemic crisis in winter 2020, I miss so much my RV that I decided to build something to support people who were building their own RV.
 For this reason, I decided to start investigating how to build (using Arduino) an RV control unit.

-1) I will not be responsible for any damage you will cause building such equipment on your own.
+Important Safety Notice: I will not be responsible for any damage you will cause building such equipment on your own.
 If you are not expert with electricity or with batteries, please stop thinking to proceed with this project.
-Car and RV batteries are batteries who can produce a high amount of current
+Car and RV batteries are batteries who can produce a high amount of current and this could cause problems (fire, shock etc.)

-2) Even if I will try to build something more sophisticated, this project cannot be considered a professional one.
+Project Scope: Even if I will try to build something more sophisticated, this project cannot be considered a professional one.
 Professional control units have different nodes communicating each other with special protocols while this CU is controlled just by one arduino and by different physical switches and sensors.
+However, if you need just to turn on and off light and have your water pump working, this project could be your one.

 First, give a look at the front panel:

 Let me start saying that the panel is made of wood with a plastic panel fixed to it with 4 screws.
-I draw the plastic panel using sketchup and printed it with my
+I draw the plastic panel using sketchup and printed it with my printerina printer.
+If you need it and want to download the STL files, you can follow this link to the thingiverse project page.

-link to the thingiverse project page.
 As you can see, I used different buttons, switches and push buttons to control all sections.
+There is also a 7segs display (2 lines) used to display user informations.

 Starting from the left bottom: